ossf/wg-best-practices-os-developers/docs/spp/Simplest-Possible-Process.md

 ### How the SPP was identified

-On 2023-06-06 the OpenSSF best practices WG re-raised the lack of a good "publishing" process to a website was a problem.
+On 2023-06-06 the OpenSSF best practices WG re-raised the lack of a good "publishing" process to a website as a problem.
 This was recorded as [Best Practices WG issue 158, Revamp publishing of guides such as concise guides & scm guide](https://github.com/ossf/wg-best-practices-os-developers/issues/158).

 OpenSSF staff quickly developed and deployed an experimental solution.
-The overall approach to selecting the SPP has been to find the "easiest way to do it" (given our current state) and to prefer system defaults
+The overall approach to selecting the SPP has been to find the "easiest way to do it" (given our current state) and to prefer system defaults.
-(e.g., using default GitHub pages with its default site generation process (Jekyll), markdown processors (kramdown) and default template (Minima).
+For example, since we're using GitHub, simply enabling GitHub pages and using its default settings: its default site generation process (Jekyll), markdown processors (kramdown), and default template (Minima).
 In short,
 the "simplest possible process" (SPP) focuses on trying to work *with* existing tools & minimize what needs to be done: